nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ## Glossary

+### TA

-* **TA:** Teaching assistant for the specific module
+Teaching assistant for a module.

+### Student

-* **Student:** A person that is partaking in a module.
+A person that is partaking in a module.

+### Module

-* **Module:** The university class that the student is enrolled in, encoded by a unique module code consisting of a 2-3 letter prefix that generally denotes the discipline, and 4 digits at the back, the first of which indicates the level of the module.
+The university class that the student is enrolled in, encoded by a unique module code consisting of a 2-3 letter prefix that generally denotes the discipline, and 4 digits at the back, the first of which indicates the level of the module.

+### JAR file

-* **JAR file:** package file format typically used to aggregate many Java class files and associated metadata and resources into one file for distribution.
+package file format typically used to aggregate many Java class files and associated metadata and resources into one file for distribution.

+### GUI

-* **GUI:** main interface that the user interacts with to input commands and view results.
+main interface that the user interacts with to input commands and view results.

+### Mainstream OS

-* **Mainstream OS:** Windows, Linux, Unix, OS-X
+Windows, Linux, Unix, OS-X

+### Tag

-* **Tag:** A label for students defined by the user, possibly shared by multiple students.
+A label for students defined by the user, possibly shared by multiple students.

+### Attribute

-* **Attribute:** Characteristics of students that all students have.
+Characteristics of students that all students have.

 ---